lien0214/minesweeper/README.md

 #### Bomb Generation

 The spec requires that first click cannot be the bomb.
-To ensure this, the bombs will be locate right after the first click.
+To ensure this, the bombs will be located right after the first click.

 The bomb location is decided by the first `bombCount` number with the random sequence in a size of `rows * columns`